piercelab/alphafold_v2.2_customize/README.md

 #### Generate template alignment file

 AlphaFold has the capability to use up to four PDBs as templates per chain.
 The script included in the `generate_alignment_demo` folder demonstrates how to generate an alignment file to use one PDB as a chain template.
+You can modify the script to build alignment file for up to four templates per chain.

 The alignment file instructs the program on how to map chain sequences from AlphaFold models to residues in the template/PDB.
 The script is adapted from [`predict_utils.py`](https://github.com/phbradley/alphafold_finetune/blob/main/predict_utils.py) of the [alphafold_finetune](https://github.com/phbradley/alphafold_finetune) repository.